 Setting up Postgresql in FreeNAS using iocage

 In this guide, I will show you how to set up postgresql 10 database on FreeNAS using iocage.
-Before we begin, create a dataset under FreeNAS, this is where our postgresql data will reside.
+Before we begin, let's create a dataset under FreeNAS, this is where our postgresql data will reside.
 If you are not sure how to do that, please google it online.
 Launch the shell of your FreeNAS or log into your FreeNAS via SSH using the root account.
 Using the command below to create a jail with an image of FreeBSD 11.1-RELEASE. --name is the name of the jail and boot sets the jail to autostart

 iocage create -r 11.1-RELEASE --name database boot=on

 Next, we will set up the network interface of the jail. my network interface is igb0, while yours may be something else.
 And you will need to change the IP and network mask according to your own network setup.

 iocage set ip4_addr="igb0|192.168.1.100/24" database